 To improve cash management, cash received by the City is pooled and invested.
 Individual fund integrity is maintained through City records.
 Interest in the pool is presented as "Equity in Pooled Cash".
 The City has no investments.

 Interest earnings are allocated to City funds according to State statutes, the Charter and Codified Ordinances of the City, grant requirements, or debt related restrictions.
-Interest receipts credited to the General Fund during 2010 were \$0.
+There was no interest credited to the General Fund during 2011.

 F. Restricted Assets